 The Wizard of Oz has been one of my favorite movies since I was a child and its ending, which sees Dorothy saying to her family, “There’s no place like home” leaves me weeping every.
 Freaking.
 TIME!
-This is such a wonderful film.
+This is such a wonderful film!

 The Color Purple

-I’ve seen The Color Purple a couple of times and every time I watched this movie it has made me cry so hard for its utterly happy and emotional ending.
+I’ve seen The Color Purple a couple of times and every time I watched this movie its utterly happy and emotional ending has made me cry so hard.

 Star Wars: The Force Awakens